Sadly few of our pets pass away peacefully in their sleep.

 As caring pet owners we try to make sure that our pets stay fit and healthy enabling them to live to a good old age with a good quality of life.
 Part of this responsibility is to make the decision of finally letting go, often referred to as "putting to sleep" or "euthanasia", at the right time, to ensure their quality of life does not deteriorate.

-Keeping a daily diary of a pets life can help towards the end, where each daily page is divided into 2 columns.
-In column 1 list all the good points for the day, and in column 2 list all the bad points.
+Keeping a daily diary of a pets life can help towards the end, where each daily page is divided into two columns.
+In column one list all the good points for the day, and in column two list all the bad points.
 Doing this gives a visual display of when a pet is having more bad points in a day and helps show a progressive deterioration in their health and quality of life.

 Our vets are happy to talk through any symptoms and treatment options with you, and hopefully help you and your family make the appropriate decision.
 Sometimes what seems like a hopeless situation can have treatment options.

 Euthanasia can be arranged by appointment at the surgery, at a quiet time and convenient to yourself in most cases.
 It is also possible to arrange a home visit for euthanasia.
 In these cases a vet and a nurse will come to your house.
 This will incur additional fees for this service and certain times of day maybe restricted.

 Am I able to stay with my pet?

 Yes.
 This is each individual's choice, some people choose to stay with their pet in their final moments, while others find it is too emotional and upsetting to stay, and just say goodbye before the event.
 It is possible should you prefer not to stay, to return after a pet is put to sleep and say a final goodbye.

 The vet or nurse will ask you to sign a consent form to give permission for euthanasia.
 At this time, they will check if you would like to take your pet home afterwards or ask us to make arrangements (choices discussed below).